 - After 24 hours, remove it with warm water and a soft cloth.

-For ink stains, soak a cloth with Goo Gone or a comparable oil-based product, and rub it into the stain.
+Soak a cloth with Goo Gone or a comparable oil-based product for ink stains and rub it into the stain.
 Rinse thoroughly with warm water to remove any residue.

 Unlike many other natural stone countertops, Quartz needs practically no maintenance.
 Mishandling and dropping heavy objects on it can crack or chip it.
 So be careful with those cast-iron pots and pans.
 Using proper trivets can enhance the life of your countertops.

 Soapstone countertops are naturally nonporous and relatively stain-resistant.
 They give you a natural look without the hustle; no sealing is required.
 Soapstone tops are very good at resisting heat.
 But they are highly vulnerable to scratches and abrasion.

 An edge Soapstone countertops have over other natural stones is that they are resistant to chemicals and acids.
 So you don’t need to be over conscious about harsh chemicals and acidic foods etching it.
 Cleaning of soapstone counters requires only water and a mild all-purpose cleaner or liquid dishwashing detergent.
 You can remove scratches and tough stains with fine sandpaper (do not use rougher than 80 grit).
 Or hire a professional to remove scratches.

 Naturally, soapstone’s color is light gray, but oiling darkens it to rich charcoal.
 When oiling soapstone, pour mineral oil directly onto the surface for the first time.
 Spread the oil uniformly by rubbing it over the entire surface with a dry cloth.
 Let it sit for 30 minutes, then wipe off excess oil.